-says regime in Malaysia, much needs to be done.
+She adds that in order to have a proper data protection regime in Malaysia, much needs to be done.

-y-&Firstly, we are asking for an amendment to the Constitution to enshrine the right to privacy.
-It is silent on this matter but does that mean we are exempt from it? \$\rightarrow < br /> < br /> She explains that under human rights principles. everyone has a right to privacy, which is stated in the Universal Declaration of Human Rights (UDHR).
+Firstly, we are asking for an amendment to the Constitution to enshrine the right to privacy.
+It is silent on this matter but does that mean we are exempt from it?

+br /> She explains that under human rights principles, everyone has a right to privacy, which is stated in the Universal Declaration of Human Rights (UDHR).

-/>dr />dr />Malaysia has yet to ratify the principal covenants of the UDHR, which is required as a member of the United Nations.
+Malaysia has yet to ratify the principal covenants of the UDHR, which is required as a member of the United Nations.

--> We are also pushing for a Privacy Act, ♦ she says, as it would cover data protection matters.

-Khaw says, ♦ Privacy is a much broader concept than data protection. \$\rm \rm \rm r \rm personal data protection regime published in the Journal of Malaysian and Comparative Law Malaysia in 2002, she wrote, Although its ramifications and effects are far-reaching, it should be emphasised that the Bill does not attempt to prohibit the collection, holding or processing or use of personal data; nor does it deal with access to any information collected.
+Act, she says, as it would cover data protection matters. khaw says, Privacy is a much broader concept than data protection. @ be emphasised that the Bill does not attempt to prohibit the collection, holding or processing or use of personal data; nor does it deal with access to any information collected.

-Little Protection under the Law

-Written by Monday, 04 May 2009 08:53 -

-br/>

-The proposed law is not a law relating to privacy, as traditionally understood, or freedom of information.
-Rather, it requires the person collecting, processing, holding and using personal major issues to be looked at before the Bill can become law. br /> br /> There is the issue of whether the proposed law should also apply to the Government, including state and local governments, and statutory bodies, or should be restricted to the private sector only.

-| >< />The Government, through its various registration, tax and other agencies, is one of the largest collectors and custodians of personal data in the country.
-As such, to exclude it from the ambit of a personal data law would be to deny the underlying objectives of such a law.

-| > < br />Processes, education, change management and procedures will have to be put in place to ensure compliance with it, which in all likelihood will involve considerable costs, time and resources, ♦ wrote Khaw.
+In an article titled @Towards a personal data protection regime published in the Journal of Malaysian and Comparative Law Malaysia in 2002, she wrote, Although its ramifications and effects are far-reaching, it should proposed law is not a law relating to privacy, as traditionally understood, or freedom of information.
+Rather, it requires the person collecting, processing, holding and using personal data collected by him to comply with certain prescribed principles. @ whether the proposed law should also apply to the Government, including state and local governments, and statutory bodies, or should be restricted to the private sector only. br /> br /> The Government, through its various registration, tax and other agencies, is one of the largest collectors and custodians of personal data in the country.
+As such, to exclude it from the ambit of a personal data law would be to deny the underlying objectives of such a law. br /> /> Processes, education, change management and procedures will have to be put in place to ensure compliance with it, which in all likelihood will involve considerable costs, time and resources, wrote Khaw.

+But there are major issues to be looked at before the Bill can become law.

-Says Liew, ♦ There are many organisations and entities which will want to stop it.
+Says Liew, There are many organisations and entities which will want to stop it.
 As long as they have to spend money, they will oppose it.
 Consumers will want protection, but data collectors will not.